dials/dials/doc/sphinx/documentation/conventions.rst

 matrix.
 Its elements are clearly dependent on the mutual orientation of these frames.

-It is usual to think of the orientation as a fixed property of the "sweep".
+It is usual to think of the orientation as a fixed property of the "sequence".
 In practice the orientation is parameterised such that it becomes a function of time, to account for crystal slippage (the true degree of this is unknown but expected to be small; Mosflm uses crystal orientation parameters to account for